 1.3.
 Terms such as “Processing”, “Personal Data,” “Data Controller” and “Processor” shall have the meaning ascribed to them in the EU Data Protection Law or other applicable Australian or United States federal or state data protection law, or foreign data protection law.
-All references to Biteable (the Data Processor) in this Data Processing Addendum are references to Biteable Inc., except when the Data Controllers is a resident of Australia.
-For those Data Controllers, all Biteable references are to Biteable, Ltd.
+All references to Biteable (the Data Processor) in this Data Processing Agreement are references to Biteable Inc., except when the Data Controllers is a resident of Australia.
+For those Data Controllers, all Biteable references are to Biteable Pty Ltd.

 1.5.
 To the extent that the Personal Data meets the California Consumer Privacy Act (“CCPA”)’s definition of “Personal Information,” Data Controller and Data Processor are each a “service provider” as defined by the CCPA and neither will: (i) sell the Personal Data; (ii) retain, use, or disclose the Personal Data for any purpose other than for the specific purpose of performing the Services; (iii) retain, use, or disclose the Personal Data for a commercial purpose other than providing the Services; or (iv) retain, use, or disclose the Personal Data outside of the direct business relationship between the Parties.
 Data Processor and Data Controller agree that they understand these restrictions and will comply with them.

 2. The Data Controller and the Data Processor